Overview of RMI Architecture

 Let’s start by connecting dots from a design perspective with an architecture diagram.

 The client application and server application are the respective JVMs of the client machine and server machine.
-In RMI application we write two programs respectively; the client program which resides on the client and server program which resides on the server machine.
+In the RMI application, we write two programs: the client program, which resides on the client, and the server program, which resides on the server machine.

-From design intro, we have client objects; In RMI architecture it is known as Stub.
-It is an object that resides on the client machine and it acts as a proxy for the remote object.
+We have client objects from the design intro; In RMI architecture, it is known as Stub.
+It is an object that resides on the client machine, and it acts as a proxy for the remote object.
 It is like a gateway for the client program.

 Stub Performs the following events:-